Liepāja massacres: Anti-Jewish measures

 As a naval base, Liepāja came under the command of the German navy, the Kriegsmarine.
-Lieutenant commander (Korvettenkapitan) Stein was appointed as town commandant.
-On July 1, 1941, Stein ordered that ten hostages be shot for every act of sabotage, and further put civilians in the target zone by declaring that Red Army soldiers were hiding among them in civilian attire.
+Lieutenant commander (Korvettenkapitan) Stein was appointed town commandant.
+On July 1, 1941, Stein ordered ten hostages shot for every act of sabotage, and further made targets of civilians by declaring that Red Army soldiers were hiding among them in civilian attire.
 This was the first announcement in Latvia of a threat to shoot hostages.
-On July 5, 1941 Korvettenkapitan Brückner, who had taken over for Stein issued a set of anti-Jewish regulations.
+On July 5, 1941 Korvettenkapitan Brückner, who had taken over from Stein issued a set of anti-Jewish regulations.
 These were published in a local newspaper, Kurzemes Vārds.
 Summarized these were as follows: